Carter's: Undervalued Retailer With Nearly 7% Yield

 It can be easy to write-off an entire industry, such as retail, when headlines consistently predict a downfall.
 However, a downtrodden industry often contains hidden gems that can only be found through real due diligence.
 Despite slowing store traffic across the industry, this market leader is consistently improving profitability and creating shareholder value.
 With a growing e-commerce presence, we believe the firm can continue to outperform.
 Carter's Inc. (NYSE:CRI) is this week's Long Idea.

-Carter's' Impressive Profit Growth
+Carter's Impressive Profit Growth

-Figure 1: Carter's' NOPAT Growth Since 2003
+Figure 1: Carter's NOPAT Growth Since 2003

 Sources: New Constructs, LLC and company filings